rose-lake/GitTDE/Git-TDE.md

 # Some MDE-specific tips and tricks

-## I just pushed put the commit isn't showing up in my PR!
+## I just pushed but the commit isn't showing up in my PR!
 I've seen this happen more than once with Bitbucket.
 You push a commit.
 You know you did.
 It shows up under the commits for the branch.
 But it's not showing up in the PR.
 You can't "re-push" an already pushed commit, so how to get the PR to update, especially if, say, it was the last commit in the workflow, like putting in a tag, or a versioning commit, and you have nothing else to "say" on that branch.
 In that case, you can just push an empty commit.
 Here's the "magical incancation" for that:
 - `git commit --allow-empty -m "Pushing an empty commit so that the prior commits will show up in the PR"` As a courtesy, it's nice to write a descriptive commit message explaining why you are pushing this empty commit...